Ada-Developers-Academy/cs-fun-mock-interviews/about-mock-interviews/about-mocks-async.md

 ## Scheduling Technical Mock Interviews

-To meet the 5 technical interview requirement for Unit 4, you will need to coordinate with your fellow Adies or other folks you trust to organize alternative sessions.
-Consider finding partners by posting a request in the `#find-interview-partners` channel on Slack.
+To meet the 5 technical interview requirement for Unit 4, you will need to coordinate with your fellow Adies or other folks you trust to organize sessions that meet your scheduling needs.
+Consider finding partners by posting a request in the `#find-interview-partners` channel on Slack, or adding an event to the student calendar to facilitate your own technical mock interview sessions as a cohort.

 ## Reminders
 - It's **100% okay** not to finish the problem in the allotted time.